 Literary London: from Shakespeare to Sherlock

-In the pages of these works students will encounter some of the key characters, episodes and landmarks that have defined over three centuries of London’s literary, cultural and material histories, from the culture clashes between the Puritans and cut-purses (ie: thieves) of the Renaissance city to the war-damaged, shell-shocked dystopia of Elizabeth Bowen’s Blitz stories.
+We will encounter landmark texts from three centuries of London’s literary history from the culture clashes between the Puritans and cut-purses (ie: thieves) of Shakespeare’s day to the mysterious metropolis of Conan Doyle’s Sherlock Holmes stories.
 The course thus explores the myriad of ways in which London has been perceived, documented and imagined: as a den of vice, a triumph of civilization, and a theatre of dreams.

 Our literary critical discussions will also have an interdisciplinary dimension in being illuminated by concepts from a variety of neighbouring domains including the history of medicine, urban theory and psycho-geography.

 This course is aimed at those who enjoy reading and discussing narratives and dramas.
 While the course may be of special interest to English Literature specialists, our discussions will incorporate elements of politics, sociology, psychology, history and economics.